dastechdev/IPTV-PRO/README.md

 ### 5. Intellectual Property

-The App and its original content, features, and functionality are and will remain the exclusive property of [Your Company Name] and its licensors.
+The App and its original content, features, and functionality are and will remain the exclusive of dastech and its licensors.

 ### 6. Limitation of Liability